nouran-19/Fat-and-Water-Suppression-Dixon-Technique-Dicom-Images/README.md

 ## Acknowledgments
 - PyQt5 team for the GUI framework
-- pydicom contributors for DICOM handling
+- Pydicom contributors for DICOM handling
 - NumPy community for numerical computing support
 - Research community for Dixon method improvements